Selling a Media & Publishing Business in Frankfurt

 Sector-specific signals

-• Sector scope: Media and publishing M&A encompasses broadcast media, digital publishing, B2B information services, events businesses, content studios, and media technology companies.
+• Sector scope: Media and publishing M&A spans B2B information services, specialist publishing, digital media, events, data products, newsletters, audio, video, content studios, and media technology.

 Transaction implications